method HELLO: Everybody's favorite program. PRINT "Hello world!" return

 Faults are treated distinctly from normal exceptions in Gilda programs.
 After a fault a typical strategy is to contain damage and retreat to a higher level or gracefully terminate.
 The context of a fault is less reliable due to potential corruption and correspondingly language support for faults is simpler and more coarse.
 The next example shows how we could catch the fault and quietly terminate.

-method HELLO: The example program with exception and fault handlers.
-PRINT "Hello world!"; Printing can raise an exception. return method catch fault: Catch any faults that arise. return; Quietly exit. method catch: Catch any exceptions raised in the method body.
-WARNING_BEEP; Standard library method to make a jazz noise. return
+method HELLO: An example program with exception and fault handlers. use Assertion :Access the Assertion variable in the Assertion class.
+PRINT "Hello world!"; Printing can potentially raise an exception. return catch fault: Catch any faults that arise. trace`on Assertion; Trace the assertion contents for a program fault. return; Quietly exit. catch: Catch any exceptions raised in the method body. trace`on Assertion; Trace the assertion contents for a managed exception.
+WARNING_BELL; Standard library method to make a jazz noise. return

 We could still run into a problem with this program when it is run and there is no memory left.
 In this scenareo after the program launches it attempts to enter the Hello method, but when it tries to allocate a stack frame it runs out of memory.
 The run time system detects this and raises a Stack Overflow fault to the last chance handler.
 It would either print a diagnostic message or failing that quietly terminate.
 If you wanted to explicitly manage the fault you could write a handler to override the default last chance handler.